A premium is the price you pay to an insurer for your small business insurance.

 If you don’t pay your insurance premium on time and before your grace period expires, your insurer may cancel your coverage.
 This will leave your business exposed financially if it suffers property damage, a lawsuit, or another insurable event.

-By paying your premium for insurance policies, such as general liability or commercial property, you will have a financial backstop in place to protect your business against the potentially devastating impact of a major incident.
+By paying your premium for insurance policies, such as general liability or workers' compensation, you'll have a financial backstop in place to protect your business against the potentially devastating impact of a major incident.

-An insurance premium is not the same as an insurance quote.
+An insurance premium isn't the same as an insurance quote.
 A premium is the actual cost of your policy, which an insurer determines through a process called underwriting.

 A quote is an initial estimate of your cost based on your answers to limited questions about your business.
 To receive your actual cost or premium, you need to complete a more detailed insurance application.

 You can compare insurance quotes from top U.S. carriers for free online with Insureon.
-Start an application today.
+Simply fill out an application to get started today.

 To determine your premium amount, your insurance company considers what type of small business insurance you wish to buy and how much coverage you are requesting.